dakunkel/Module_1_Challenge/README.md

 ## Overview and Origin

-Kickstarter was founded on April 28th, 2009 by Charles Adler, Perry Chen, and Yancey Strickler in New York City.
+Kickstarter was founded on April 28th, 2009, by Charles Adler, Perry Chen, and Yancey Strickler in New York City.
 In simplest terms, Kickstarter is a crowdfunding platform.
 Their vision was to help give creative artists and thinkers a platform to fund their projects by connecting them with community members interested in defining culture.
 The company quickly put their money where their mouth was by reincorporating as a Public Benefit Corporation.
-This allows Kicksterer to seek the dual goal of boosting societal and shareholder gains.
+This allows Kickstarter to seek the dual goal of boosting societal and shareholder gains.

 The company has undergone seed funding and currently sits in Series D after raising approximately $10 million USD. [(Crunchbase)](https://www.crunchbase.com/organization/kickstarter) Kickstarter currently employs 264 team members and brings in an annual revenue of $61.1 million USD. [(Growjo)](https://growjo.com/company/Indiegogo) Since its inception, Kickstarter has funded over 240,000 projects with ~$7.4 billion USD in total funds raised. [(Kickstarter, Stats)](https://www.kickstarter.com/help/stats?ref=hello)